 Ah, spring is in the air.
 With the great weather and no gym to go to, many people are starting to walk.
 Walking is great for many reasons.
-But now it’s particularly important in helping reduce the stress we all feel as a result of the coronavirus outbreak.
-In addition, people who walk at a moderate pace regularly have a lower risk of high blood pressure, high cholesterol and type 2 diabetes.
+People who walk at a moderate pace regularly have a lower risk of high blood pressure, high cholesterol and type 2 diabetes.

 So how can you counter these problems?